Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Current Approaches Do Not Extrapolate Efficiently

-We show for the first time that, while the sinusoidal position method technically should be able to extrapolate, in practice it has very limited extrapolation capabilities.
-We observe that the rotary position method improves over the sinusoidal method, but still does not achieve satisfying results.
-Keeping everything else constant, we then observe for the first time that the T5 bias position method extrapolates better than either of these, leading to the conclusion that extrapolation ability depends heavily on the position embedding.
-Unfortunately, this method is computationally costly (Figure~\ref{fig:wt103_speed_mem}).
+We show for the first time that the sinusoidal position method, which technically should be able to extrapolate, in practice has very limited extrapolation capabilities.
+Though the rotary position method improves over the sinusoidal one, it still does not achieve satisfying results.
+Holding everything else constant, we are the first to observe that the T5 bias method leads to better extrapolation than either of these, and so we conclude that extrapolation ability depends heavily on the position embedding.
+Unfortunately, the T5 bias is computationally costly (Figure~\ref{fig:wt103_speed_mem}).